merxgrc/git-dot/README.md

 # git-dot

 An AI-powered Git commit assistant that automatically generates meaningful commit messages based on your staged changes.
+This commit assistant uses the commit conventions from Conventional Commits: https://www.conventionalcommits.org/en/v1.0.0/

 ## Features